Eliza R. Snow: Early church involvement

 Snow's Baptist parents welcomed a variety of religious believers into their home.
 In 1828, Snow and her parents joined Alexander Campbell's Christian restorationist movement, the Disciples of Christ.
 In 1831, when Joseph Smith, founder of the Latter Day Saint movement, took up residence in Hiram, Ohio, four miles from the family's farm, the Snow family took a strong interest in the new religious movement.
-Snow's mother and sister joined Church of the Latter Day Saints early on; several years later, in 1835, Snow was baptized and moved to Kirtland, Ohio, the headquarters of the church.
-Upon her arrival, Snow donated her inheritance, a large sum of money, toward the building of the church's Kirtland Temple.
+Snow's mother and sister joined the Church of the Latter Day Saints early on.
+Several years later, in 1835, Snow was baptized and moved to Kirtland, Ohio, the church's headquarters.
+After arriving, Snow donated her inheritance, a large sum of money, toward building the church's Kirtland Temple.
 In appreciation, the building committee provided her with the title to "a very valuable [lot]-situated near the Temple, with a fruit tree-an excellent spring of water, and house that accommodated two families."
 Here, Snow taught school for Smith's family and was influential in interesting her younger brother, Lorenzo, in Mormonism.
-Lorenzo Snow later became an apostle and the church's fifth president.
+He later became an apostle and the LDS Church's fifth president.

 Snow moved west with her family and the body of the church, first to Adam-ondi-Ahman, a short-lived settlement in Missouri, and then to Nauvoo, Illinois.
 In the 1930s, Alice Merrill Horne wrote in her autobiography that when she was a girl she overheard a conversation that in Missouri during the 1838 Mormon War, Eliza Snow was brutally gang-raped by eight Missourians, which left her unable to have children.
-Later, according to Alice Merrill Horne, Joseph Smith offered her marriage as a plural wife "as a way of promising her that she would still have eternal offspring and that she would be a mother in Zion."
+Later, according to Horne, Joseph Smith offered her marriage as a plural wife "as a way of promising her that she would still have eternal offspring and that she would be a mother in Zion."